thirstyape/Easy-Password-Validator/README.md

 passwordValidator.AddTest(test);
 ```

+You can change the default instance of TestPattern to run its test based on QWERTZ, AZERTY, or custom layouts as well.
+To do so set the `IPasswordRequirements.KeyboardStyle` to the desired value.
+If you select custom you must provide your list as a parameter in the constructor for `PasswordValidatorService`.

 **Using A Custom L33T Dictionary**

-If desired, a custom l33t decoding dictionary may be used, or you may extend or modify the built in dictionary.
+If desired, a custom L33T decoding dictionary may be used, or you may extend or modify the built in dictionary.

 ```csharp
 var passwordValidator = new PasswordValidatorService(new PasswordRequirements());